roxbflores/md/rm.md

 8.6  rti  plbl

-convert the real value in ra to an integer and place result in __ia__.  conversion is by truncation of the fraction - no rounding occurs.  jump to plbl if out of range. (ra) is not changed in either case.
+convert the real value in ra to an integer and place result in IA.  conversion is by truncation of the fraction - no rounding occurs.  jump to plbl if out of range. (ra) is not changed in either case.
 PLBL may be omitted if overflow is impossible.